 - you’re dealing with significant foot pain that prevents you from fully engaging in daily activities

 - you struggle to walk even a few blocks without significant pain

 - inflammation and swelling of your big toe never improves, even with rest and medication

 - you experience a visible deformity of the big toe as it pushes towards the second toe, in addition to a bump

 What Should I Expect From A Visit To Your Practice?

 As an orthopaedic practice, Prisk Orthopaedics and Wellness specializes in the range of issues that may affect the foot and ankle.
 We are up-to-date and progressive in the numerous care options that are available to you (both surgical and nonsurgical) in the event of experiencing foot and ankle problems.

 If your bunion is painless, we will discuss preventative care approaches meant to prevent your bunion from worsening.
-Our non-surgical treatment options include rest, inserts, braces, therapy, medications, injections, and biologic regenerative treatments.
+Our non-surgical treatment options include rest, inserts, braces, therapy, medications, injections, and.